nola-a/okgit/README.md

 $ git commit -m 'Merge pull request #feature-findbutton'
 $ git push origin develop
 ```
-The last bunch of commands was tagged optional because using Pull Request on bitbucket/github/gitlab needs an approval from reviewers and than the UI will show the merge button.
-That is, last operations can be done with one click.
+The last bunch of commands were tagged optional because using Pull Request on bitbucket/github/gitlab needs the approval from reviewers and only when accepted, a merge button will come on to the UI, which replaces all the previous git commands.

 ### Item 7: my push was rejected, what can I do?